Veracity Is Still Struggling To Support Integrated Information Products – We Need To Learn From These Challenges To Move To Knowledge Products

 |Data Type Complexity|

-Its clearly more difficult when then furthering into polygonal data.
-Raster/Pixel data can vary in complexity from intermediate to high mostly due to variance in veracity, but high data quality raster data could be considered intermediate for feature extraction in real-time (i.e. autonomous cars for moving object classification).
+Geospatial data is clearly more difficult when moving from point and line to polygonal data.
+Raster/Pixel data can vary in complexity from intermediate to high mostly due to variance in veracity.
+However, high quality raster data could be considered intermediate for feature extraction in real-time (for example, autonomous cars for moving object classification).

-All of these remain high when considering tempo-spatial analysis both in current state comparing against future modeling or leveraging the historical data which can vary, but usually have quality degradation which change of limit use in knowledge or cognitive or even usual information processing.
+These complexities remain high when considering tempo-spatial analysis both in current state comparing against future modeling or leveraging the historical data which can vary.
+But, they usually have quality degradation which change of limit use in knowledge or cognitive or even usual information processing.